 Just because you cooked it once doesn’t mean it’s safe after it’s been relegated to leftovers.
 Leftovers should be refrigerated at 40°F or colder within 2 hours after preparation.
 Large cuts of meat, such as roasts or a whole turkey, should be divided into smaller quantities for refrigeration so they’ll cool quickly enough to prevent bacteria from growing.
 If you haven’t taken these precautions, when you use your leftovers in any of these leftovers recipes, you will need to cook your meat to the internal temperatures listed here.
 And please remember that when you use leftover meat in a cold salad, the same rule applies.

 If your canned food is deeply dented, don’t eat it, advises the USDA Food Safety and Inspection Service.
 “A deep dent is one that you can lay your finger into.
 Deep dents often have sharp points.”
 A sharp dent on either the top or side seam can damage the seam and allow bacteria to enter the can, and you don’t want that.
-These are the myths about food poisoning you can safely ignore.
+These are the fast food “myths” that are actually wrong.

 Raw (unpasteurized) milk